 Riding the route is free anytime, but if you want to get on the official ITT Leaderboard, you will need to register for $40.
-Everyone who registers will also receive the most up-to-date route map, a Death March Revival t-shirt, and a DMR patch - assuming you finish!
-Registering for the time trial also gives you a shot at being invited to a special race in 2021 where we'll pit the top 50 DMR finishers against each other on a course that won't be revealed until the morning of the race!
-(All proceeds from the time trial go directly to the promotion and expansion of bikepacking and cycling adventure in the region.)
+Everyone who registers will also receive the most up-to-date route map, a Death March Revival t-shirt, and a Death March Revival patch (assuming you finish).
+Your registration fee also counts towards the special invitational race that we'll hold the first Saturday in November for the top 50 finishers of each of our ITTs!

 Mulberry Gap also has a wide variety of awesome lodging options, from primitive camping to luxury cabins and everything in between.
 Make a weekend of it at Mulberry Gap!
 Click here to book your lodging!